Trust-Anchor-Group/LegalLab/README.md

 		* [TransferTokenContract5.xml](ExampleContracts/Tokens/Transfer/TransferTokenContract5.xml) can be used to transfer the ownership of a batch of five tokens from the current owner to a new owner.
 The process includes assigning a new value for the tokens, as well as performing instant payments.

+* [Logistics](ExampleContracts/Logistics) contains examples related to logistics.

+	* [SimpleOrder.xml](ExampleContracts/SimpleOrder.xml) shows how to use a contract with calculated parameters and role-reference parameters to simplify the process of collecting order information and providing validated infomration, in a decentralized manner.